cs-wangchong/TypeInfer-Replication/README.md

-# TIGER - Replication Package
+# Generating-then-Ranking Framework for Practical Python Type Inference

 ## Source Code
 The source files is in the folder named `typeinfer`: